Knowing the warning signs and how to protect your identity can help minimize your risk.

 Review and shred your statements

-The most important way for you to protect your good name is to monitor your financial accounts.
-That way you can spot any suspicious activity as soon as it occurs.
-Try choosing a time to do this on a regular basis, like when your monthly statements arrive.
+The most important way to protect your good name is to check your financial accounts on a regular basis.
+That way, you can spot any suspicious activity as soon as it occurs.

 When you're done reviewing your paper documents, put them in the shredder.
 This means your receipts, financial statements, documents or bank statements, including credit card bills—literally everything.
 Once you make this a habit, you can rest a lot easier.